MadStu/space-trucker-trading-tracker/README.md

 ![Sell Box](https://github.com/MadStu/space-trucker/raw/main/static/readme-images/sell-box.png)

-Your total balance at the top will then be updated and that amount of cargo will be removed from your inventory.
-If you sell all units of that commodity, the commodity will be removed from your cargo list.
+Your total balance at the top will then be updated and that amount of cargo will be deducted from your inventory.
+If you sell all units of that commodity, the commodity will be deleted from your cargo commodity list.

-In the cargo list you'll see some columns with information about the commodites you've bought.
-The "Cost" is the amount that is what you have invested for that commodity, what it has cost you to buy, and how much you're risking.
+In your list you'll see some columns with information about the commodites you've bought.
+The "Cost" is the amount that you have invested in that commodity, and how much you're risking.

 ![Commodity Cost Column](https://github.com/MadStu/space-trucker/raw/main/static/readme-images/commodity-cost-column.png)

-The "Units" column is the amount of units you have of that stock.
+The "Units" column is the amount of units you have of that commodity.

 ![Commodity Units Column](https://github.com/MadStu/space-trucker/raw/main/static/readme-images/commodity-units-column.png)

 The "Value" column is the estimated sale price for the whole amount of that commodity.
-The value is calculated based on the average price of the current stock.
+The value is calculated based on it's average sell price.

 ![Commodity Value Column](https://github.com/MadStu/space-trucker/raw/main/static/readme-images/commodity-value-column.png)